Pictures fill the pews at a Saco church for Sunday service

-SACO, Maine — It's a sure sign of the times this Sunday: empty churches and places of worship.
+SACO, Maine — It's a sure sign of the times this Sunday: empty churches and places of worship because of coronavirus 'social distancing.'.

 Many religious gatherings are going digital.
 But for one minister in Saco, he has still found a way to safely fill nearly every pew in the church.